jtbales/model-based-testing-tutorial/README.md

 ### Completing the Tutorial

-The tutorial is laid out in individial lessons.
+The tutorial is laid out in individual lessons.

 The recommend way to complete the tutorial is to